Vegetable ivory

 Vegetable ivory or tagua nut is a product made from the very hard white endosperm of the seeds of certain palm trees.
-Vegetable ivory is named for its resemblance to animal ivory.
+Vegetable ivory is named from its resemblance to animal ivory.
+Vegetable ivory is naturally white with a fine marbled grain structure.
+It can be dyed; dyeing often brings out the grain.
+It is commonly used in buttons, jewelry, and artistic carving.

+Location

 Species in the genus Phytelephas (literally "elephant plant"), native to South America, are the most important sources of vegetable ivory.
 The seeds of the Caroline ivory-nut palm from the Caroline Islands, natangura palm from Solomon Islands and Vanuatu, and the real fan palm, from Sub-Saharan Africa, are also used to produce vegetable ivory.

 A tagua palm can take up to 15 years to mature.
 But once it gets to this stage it can go on producing vegetable ivory for up to 100 years.
-In any given year a tagua palm can produce up to 20 pounds of vegetable ivory.
+In any given year a tagua palm can produce 15–20 kg of vegetable ivory.

-The material is called corozo or corosso when used in buttons.

 Species

 Some species from which vegetable ivory is harvested are: